sumeetkhatri/QuTIpy/README.md

 # QuTIPy
 Quantum Theory of Information for Python; pronounced "cutie pie".
 A package for performing calculations with quantum states and channels.
-It can be viewed as the Python equivalent of the [QETLAB package](http://www.qetlab.com/Main_Page) for MATLAB/Octave.
+It it similar to the [QETLAB package](http://www.qetlab.com/Main_Page) for MATLAB/Octave.

 ## Requirements